fpereiro/tnote/index.md

 ## The tnote file format

-tnote is designed to be easy to write and moderately readable, while being very compact.
+The tnote format is designed to be easy to write and moderately readable, while being very compact.
 This is how a tnote file looks like:

 ```
 author  Johann Sebastian Bach